-- ➤ I had to abandon the experiment, which put my research schedule back by two months. - ➤ The sentence passed was ten years, which seemed unduly lenient. - ➤ I trained as a Cognitive Behavioral Therapist, which gave me a keen insight into human behaviour.
+- I had to abandon the experiment, which put my research schedule back by two months. - The sentence passed was ten years, which seemed unduly lenient. - I trained as a Cognitive Behavioral Therapist, which gave me a keen insight into human behaviour.

-A common mistake is to try and continue the sentence with a comma followed by the word 'this', instead of the word 'which':
+A common mistake is to begin a new sentence beginning with 'This', instead of continuing the first sentence with a comma followed by 'which':